 Dealer Loaders are Not legal in Virginia for trade, they can be used as sales incentives with Sales Reps.

 Q: How do I get new wines carried at Virginia Imports?

-A: The best way is to send a bottle with all the information (pricing, press, UPC, ABC Code, shipping information, etc.) to the attention of Mike Rowe or Jay Colston.
+A: The best way is to send a bottle with all the information (pricing, press, UPC, ABC Code, shipping information, etc.) to the attention of Jim Bower or Jay Colston.
 We review new wines with the management staff every month.

 Q: How are samples treated at Virginia Imports, Ltd.?

 A: The sales reps have the ability to draw samples as needed.
 Suppliers will be billed back monthly at 50% of the laid in cost plus sales tax (sorry the state of Virginia makes us do this).
-Other arrangements such as discounts off invoice can be made, contact Jay Colston or Mike Rowe.
+Other arrangements such as discounts off invoice can be made, contact Jay Colston or Jim Bower.

 Q: How do I get samples from Virginia Imports, Ltd?

-A: Fax or email your requests to Elaine Weller the day before you pick them up.
+A: Fax or email your requests the day before you pick them up.
 Supplier samples will be billed at 100% unless they will be used strictly for our market with Sales Reps.